Those with high blood sugar levels know well that they should try and stay away from carbs as much as possible.

 Only some examples of many include spinach, kale, bok choy, lettuce, swiss chard, cabbage, rocket arugula, and beet greens.

-You can eat them whenever you like, try including as much as you can into your daily meals, even if only just a serving of them.
+We can eat them whenever we like, so we should try including as much as we can into our daily meals, even if only just a serving of them.

 The beauty of vegetables is that there are so many to choose from and one’s taste pallet can never get bored!